act-rules/act-rules.github.io/_rules/SC2-1-2-no-keyboard-trap-non-standard-navigation.md

 ### Applicability

-The rule applies to any HTML or SVG element on a web page that is [focusable][] where focus cannot cycle to the browser UI by using [standard keyboard navigation][].
+The rule applies to any HTML or SVG element on a web page that is [focusable](#focusable) where focus cannot cycle to the browser UI by using [standard keyboard navigation](#standard-keyboard-navigation).

 **Note**: The WCAG 2.0 success criterion 2.1.2 applies to all content where focus can be moved to through keyboard navigation.

 ### Expectation 1

-For each target element help information is [visible on the page][] and [exposed to assistive technologies][] or can be accessed from within the keyboard trap.
+For each target element help information is [visible on the page](#visible-on-the-page) and [exposed to assistive technologies](#exposes-to-assistive-technologies) or can be accessed from within the keyboard trap.

 **Note**: As per WCAG 2.0 Success Criterion 2.1.1 Keyboard the help information should be accessible through a keyboard interface.

 ### Expectation 2

-The help information explains how to cycle to the browser UI, or on how to get to a point from where it is possible to cycle to the browser UI, using [standard keyboard navigation][].
+The help information explains how to cycle to the browser UI, or on how to get to a point from where it is possible to cycle to the browser UI, using [standard keyboard navigation](#standard-keyboard-navigation).

 ### Expectation 3